Juliasmatius/portal2vr/FAQ.md

 5. Save and relaunch the game.

-# I am too tall/head is in the ceiling.
+# I am too tall/my head is in the ceiling!
 Press the left thumbstick.

-# FPS is low/I can't hear anything.
+# The FPS is low/I can't hear anything!
-Make sure to focus the game's window (Click it last).
+Make sure to focus the game's window (click it last).

-# Game launches, but don't see in VR.
+# The game launches, but I don't see in VR!
 If you're using an Oculus headset with the Oculus app, go to Settings -> General -> Enable "Unknown Sources"

 # How do I stream/record gameplay?
-There are two options.
+There are two options: \
-In the config, set RenderWindow to 1. (lowers performance) Enable "Display VR View" in SteamVR (doesn't allow audio capture on programs like Discord)
+In the config, set RenderWindow to 1. (impacts performance) \
+Enable "Display VR View" in SteamVR (doesn't allow for audio capture in programs like Discord)

 # How do I play co-op?
 To play co-op the person in VR needs to have the [latest preview](https://github.com/Gistix/portal2vr/releases).  \
 The person in VR needs to be host.

-# My portal gun is far away.
+# My portal gun is far away!
 In the config file, edit the following:
 ```
 ViewmodelPosCustomOffsetX